zoton2/Twitch-Team-Hosting-Bot/README.md

 ## Where the bot is being used

-- [The GTA Speedrunning Community](https://www.twitch.tv/team/gtacommunity) uses it to host their members of their team on their main channel, [GTAMarathon](https://www.twitch.tv/gtamarathon).
+- [The GTA Speedrunning Community](https://www.twitch.tv/team/gtacommunity) uses it to host the members of their team on their main channel, [GTAMarathon](https://www.twitch.tv/gtamarathon).
-- [Voltage](https://www.twitch.tv/team/voltage) uses it to host their members on the other member's channels.
+- [Voltage](https://www.twitch.tv/team/voltage) uses it to host their team members on the other team channels.
-- [Team No Sleep](https://www.twitch.tv/team/teamnosleep) uses it to host their members on the other member's channels.
+- [Team No Sleep](https://www.twitch.tv/team/teamnosleep) uses it to host their team members on the other team channels.

 Using this bot somewhere?
 Use an issue/pull request and to get your use added here!